-Congregational Care exists to provide support, encouragement, and prayer during challenging times.
+Congregational Care Ministry exists at Asbury United Methodist Church in Birmingham, AL to provide support, encouragement, and prayer during challenging times.
 Volunteer teams strive to carry God’s love to Asbury members, visitors, and the community.
 This assistance takes many forms:

 PRAYER TEAM: Lifts church members, visitors, community, and world prayer concerns up in a private, online community.